Super-Protocol/docs/docs/developers/CLI_commands/offers/slots/add-slot.md

 sidebar_position: 1
 ---

-Create an additional [requirement slot](/developers/fundamentals/slots#requirements) in an offer using the information in the offer slot JSON file.
+Creates an additional [requirement slot](/developers/fundamentals/slots#requirements) in an offer using the information in an offer slot JSON file.

-Refer to the [Offer requirements](/developers/cli_guides/providers_offers#offer-requirements) section to create the initial offer requirements.
+Refer to [Offer requirements](/developers/cli_guides/providers_offers#offer-requirements) to create the initial offer requirements.

-**Important:** The `offers add-slot` command requires SPCTL with the [provider configuration file](/developers/cli_guides/configure#for-offer-providers).
+**Important:** This command requires SPCTL with the [provider configuration file](/developers/cli_guides/configure#for-offer-providers).

-## Synopsis
+## Syntax

 ```
 ./spctl offers add-slot <type> --offer <offerId> [option ...]